Business Mentoring – increasing self awareness.

-Today, I want to talk about self-awareness and why it’s such an important topic when you’re running a bookkeeping business.
+Today, I want to talk about business mentoring and self-awareness and why it’s such an important topic when you’re running a bookkeeping business.
 Your level of self-awareness can either hold you back or propel you forward in business, especially when it comes to hiring, managing your team, and your business relationships in general.
 As a manager, business owner, and mentor to other bookkeepers, I’ve noticed that our ability to grow and succeed is often directly related to how self-aware we are.
 Allow me to explain…

-What happens when you start to build a team
+What happens when you start to build a team and why you need business mentoring

 In the beginning, when we're running a small business, we do everything ourselves.
 The bookkeeping work, customer service, sales, marketing, IT, admin… everything.
 But if we do a great job of wearing all these hats, two things happen: